slok/terraform-provider-goplugin/docs/index.md

 page_title: "goplugin Provider"
 subcategory: ""
 description: |-
-  A Terraform provider to create terraform providers 🤯, but easier and faster!
+  A Terraform provider to create terraform providers, but easier and faster!
   Terraform go plugin provider is a Terraform provider that will let you execute Go plugins (using yaegi https://github.com/traefik/yaegi) in terraform by implementing a very simple and small Go API.
   Check all full documentation on the repository readme https://github.com/slok/terraform-provider-goplugin.Check the examples https://github.com/slok/terraform-provider-goplugin/tree/main/examples to see how to develop your own plugins.Check Go v1 lib https://pkg.go.dev/github.com/slok/terraform-provider-goplugin/pkg/api/v1.
 ---

 # goplugin Provider

-A Terraform provider to create terraform providers 🤯, but easier and faster!
+A Terraform provider to create terraform providers, but easier and faster!

 Terraform go plugin provider is a Terraform provider that will let you execute Go plugins (using [yaegi](https://github.com/traefik/yaegi)) in terraform by implementing a very simple and small Go API.